 We also have a bunch of question rounds, these are a bit more relaxed than the drawing round as they mainly revolve around ‘who do you think would be most likely too…’ questions.
 So not general knowledge or questions with a right or wrong answer, just silly fun trying to see what people think of each other.
 There is an option to filter out personal questions though if you are playing with someone you feel may not like certain questions.
 However, the majority are fun questions and harmless.

 If you’re not happy with the questions on offer, find you are getting the same questions or if you want to pry into your friend’s life without them knowing, you can load custom questions in the app and play with those instead.
-This both extends the life of the game and allows you to create your own personalised question banks for certain people or occasions.
+This extends the life of the game and allows you to create your own personalised question banks for certain people or occasions.
 I’ve not tried this feature personally but my friend does it all the time and she can’t stop playing the game!

 There aren’t actually many rules in That’s you outside of the above two modes.
 You don’t receive scores in the conventional sense as you are awarded them by the other players and for the majority votes in the questions.
 This is both good and bad, good in that you can have a lot of fun and it’s easy for anyone to just pick up a phone or tablet and join in but also bad in regards to the content may quickly become old or uninteresting.
-You can add your own questions as I mentioned above, but with there being only two modes, how long wil it be until you have done everything you want to do?
+You can add your own questions as I mentioned above, but with there being only two modes, how long will it be until you have done everything you want to do?

 Don’t get me wrong though, I think PlayStation was very clever making this a PS+ free game for the last 6 months and including it free with all of their major 1st party titles since E3.
 I believe it has most likely convinced a lot more non-gamers to enjoy playing with their friends and family and it has opened the way for even more amazing PlayLink titles.

 This and Knowledge is power has an interesting feature.
-You can play a watered down version of the games within the app on your device without having a PS4.
-Simply download the app and select the mode to play without a PS4 – it doesn’t offer all the features, but it’s a simple pass-the-phone/pad version which you can play anywhere.
+You can play a watered-down version of the games within the app on your device without having a PS4.
+Simply download the app and select the mode to play without a PS4 – it doesn’t offer all the features, but it’s a simple pass-the-phone/tablet version that you can play anywhere.
 This gives the app extra bonus points in my book as it means it isn’t just a simple interface for the game, it has its own content.
 In regards to the game, the app acts as you would expect, use it to take pictures, draw on things, answer questions and interact with the game.
 It works fine, although when I first got it, my PS4 couldn’t be found; however, each PlayLink title has an option to turn your PS4 into a hotspot and you connect to it directly.
 It gives full instructions on how to do this and it worked a charm!

 I think That’s You is a great introduction to the PlayLink games.
 Is it the best party game out there?
 I don’t think so.
 But for something that’s free if you are a PS+ member and cheap if you aren’t, it’s a great game to play with friends and family when you have 15 minutes to kill.
 The addition of adding your own questions extends the life of the game and is something none of the other games offers.
 It uses the app perfectly and provides a lot of silly fun for people of all ages.